-Our Behaviour policy is set out in a separate document and is reviewed regularly by the governing body.
+Our behaviour policy is set out in a separate document and is reviewed regularly by the governing body.
 This policy is transparent to staff, parents and pupils.

-[The school's Behaviour policy addresses the use of reasonable force with reference to statutory guidance and appendix 22 of the WSCB inter-agency safeguarding procedures].
+[It is important to ensure that the school's behaviour policy appropriately addresses the use of reasonable force with reference to statutory guidance and appendix 22 of the WSCB interagency safeguarding procedures].